malmgrenola/feed-us/README.md

 2. emailjs has a limitation on 200 emails per month on the free plan.
 3. Since this site re renders all content in the sections using JQuery on each pages HTML validators yells a warning that h1-h6 is missing.
 Each page section has a `h1` and `h2` on order for the validators to accept the html without warnings. this has no impact on site functionallity.
 4. Site stores data based on browser fingerprint. changing browser will create a new dataset and the selected data will be lost. the future feature Add Social logins will ensure user can login on any device using the same dataset.
+5. Github Pages will now have `Permissions-Policy: interest-cohort=()` header set.
+There is currently no [way to opt out of it](https://paramdeo.com/blog/opting-your-website-out-of-googles-floc-network#gitlab-pages).
+A warning will be seen in for example Chrome Developer tools.

 ## Deployment